cfpb/AtomicComponent/README.md

 ## Usage

-This framework is intended to be used in conjuction with adherance to Atomic Design principles.
+This framework is intended to be used in conjunction with adherence to Atomic Design principles.
 It helps provide a uniform way to build Atomic components using HTML, CSS, and JavaScript.
 An example use case in building a Molecule is as follows:

 Molecules are prefixed with “m-” in CSS, JavaScript, and HTML files.